A Weary Road

-A Weary Road (Долгий путь) is a 1956 Soviet drama film directed by Leonid Gaidai and Valentin Nevzorov.
+A Weary Road (Долгий путь) is a 1956 Soviet historical romance film directed by Leonid Gaidai and Valentin Nevzorov.
 Filmed on the motives of Vladimir Korolenko's Siberian stories.

 Plot

 The stationmaster Kruglikov fired at his boss, who wanted him to go along with him as a matchmaker to the supervisor's friend, Raissa, and as a result he was sent to a settlement in Siberia.
 And suddenly a political exile arrives at the station, which turns out to be the same Raissa.